This post may contain affiliate links. Please read our disclosure policy.

 As in chicken that we made in the oven to mimic the rotisserie chicken you buy from your favorite grocery store — only it tastes so much better.

-Homemade rotisserie chicken is the meal that keeps on giving!
+Homemade oven rotisserie chicken is the meal that keeps on giving!

-• Whole chicken: For this recipe, you’ll want to use a small 3.5-4 pound chicken.
-Remove the neck and gizzards from the chicken.
-And make sure to use a skin-on chicken.
+• Whole chicken: For this rotisserie-style chicken, you’ll want to use smaller chickens, about 3.5-4 pounds.
+Make sure to use a skin-on chicken.
 Skinless chicken will dry out too much in the oven and won’t work for this recipe.

 • Seasonings: You’ll need a good bit of kosher salt for this recipe, as well as baking soda, black pepper, garlic powder, and smoked paprika.